 What do you like to do when you're not writing?

 I have the best job in the world, teaching at a nature-based preschool that is also a farm and wildlife sanctuary.
-I love helping my students learn to milk the cow, groom the pony, gather eggs, and grow their own food, as well as observe the ponds, forests, and fields in every season.
+I love helping my students learn to milk the cow, groom the pony, gather eggs, and grow their own food, as well as explore the ponds, forests, and fields in every season.

 Those are answers to just a few questions you might have about me.
 If you think of others, please feel free to contact me at firstname.lastname@example.org.